 Dr Adnan Haq recently completed his six-year PhD in the University of Northampton evaluating the effects of whole body cryotherapy for sports recovery and performance.
 Besides cryotherapy, other research interests include exercise-induced muscle damage and the repeated bout effect, post-exercise recovery methods, thermoregulation, extreme environments (i.e. hot, cold, hypoxic) and the mechanisms of ageing.
 Potential project collaborations on any of these topics are welcomed, as well as project supervision.

-Lee Baldock is a lecturer in Psychology (Sport and Exercise) and a PhD student at USW.
+Lee Baldock is a lecturer in Psychology (Sport and Exercise).
 Lee’s research mainly focuses on the stress experiences of key sporting stakeholders (e.g., athletes, coaches, sport science support staff) and how such experiences influence their professional and personal lives, and their mental well-being.
 Lee has an emerging research profile in this area, with a range of peer-reviewed journal article and book chapter publications, and he has also disseminated his research at a range of university and national conferences.